-The answer to this question is constantly changing as I (or we) write, so please bear with us if this answer in not up to date.
+The answer to this question is constantly changing as I (or we) write, so please bear with me if this answer in not up to date.

 I endeavor to release at least three to four titles a year, if the Lord wills.
-This year (2021), if the Lord tarries, my plans are to release the third, fourth, and fifth book in my Amish Country Brides series, possibly two more books in my series, Amish romances inspired by stories of characters from the Bible.
-An Amish Deception is set to release on September 1.
-I also have a Christmas-themed title set to release in the fall!
+This year (2021), if the Lord tarries, my plans are to release the final book in my Amish Country Brides series, possibly two more books in my series, Amish romances inspired by stories of characters from the Bible.
+I also have a Christmas-themed title in mind to release in the fall!
 In addition to that, Lord willing, I hope to write a story in a second Amish Christmas Miracles compilation.

-Lord willing, all of our books will eventually be available in paperback, hardcover, audiobook, and eBook.
+Lord willing, all of my books will be available in paperback and eBook.